Furkan-Boncuk/Basic-Grade-Point-Average-Calculator/README.md

- The projects of the java101 courses on www.patika.dev
+ The homework projects of the java101 courses on www.patika.dev